microsoft/pxt/tests/project-tools-test/README.md

    hidden.
 Drop into the backpack and verify original connections/location are restored; leaving, Escape, pointer cancellation or disposal clears hover/dwell.
   A failed local save or sync offers Retry using the same captured item ID.
-4. **Required extensions.** Entries list captured package references and whether each is in the current project.
+4. **Required extensions.** Entries list only captured package references missing from the current project, with no extension heading or list when all requirements are already installed.
 Only used packages are captured, not every installed extension.
 Portable sources are bundled `*`, GitHub references and published IDs; local/workspace/file packages require publishing and installing the published extension first.
 Add to project requires an eligible Blocks editor.